For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Continually Follow Up on Your Buyer’s Lender

 When a contract falls apart, it is often due to mortgage issues.
-Many other issues can cause a buyer's financing to fall through, as well.
-Make sure that you are constantly checking in with the buyer's lender to discover any problems upfront.
+Many other problems can also cause a buyer's financing to fall through.
+Ensure you constantly check in with the buyer's lender to discover any issues upfront.

-Don't assume that the lender and title company will be proactive in updating you on your buyer's progress.
+Don't assume the lender and title company will proactively update you on your buyer's progress.
 Unfortunately, this assumption is usually not the case.
-Instead, make sure you communicate to ensure that your deal is on track and makes it to the closing table on time.
+Instead, communicate to ensure your deal is on track and makes it to the closing table on time.
 Delayed closing can be a nightmare for both parties involved.

 Schedule Closing and Close the Deal

-Once you are passed the inspection and appraisal process, you are almost done.
+You are almost done once you have passed the inspection and appraisal process.
 You should feel proud of yourself for making it this far!

 Next, coordinate a time with the title company or law office to close your transaction.
 Make sure that they have all the proper documentation in time.
-If they do, they should give you a closing statement that displays all of the monies exchanged to close the transaction.
-Review this document carefully to make sure that it is correct.
+If they do, they should give you a closing statement displaying all of the money exchanged to close the transaction.
+Please review this document carefully to make sure that it is correct.

 Here are some statistics on For Sale By Owner listings from the National Association of Realtors: